Penny Singleton

 Penny Singleton (born Mariana Dorothy McNulty, September 15, 1908 – November 12, 2003) was an American actress and labor leader.
-During her 60-year career on stage, screen, radio and television, Singleton appeared as the comic-strip heroine Blondie Bumstead in a series of 28 motion pictures from 1938 until 1950 and the popular Blondie radio program from 1939 until 1950.
+During her six decade career on stage, screen, radio and television, Singleton appeared as the comic-strip heroine Blondie Bumstead in a series of 28 motion pictures from 1938 until 1950 and the popular Blondie radio program from 1939 until 1950.
 Singleton also provided the voice of Jane Jetson in the animated series The Jetsons from 1962 to 1963.

 Behind the scenes, Singleton was the first woman to serve as president of an AFL-CIO union, and served two terms as president of the American Guild of Variety Artists.
 She testified before a Senate subcommittee in 1962 on the union's treatment of women variety workers, and led a strike of the Radio City Rockettes in 1967.

 Early life

-Singleton was born in Philadelphia to Bernard J. "Benny" McNulty and Mary Dorothy McNulty.
+Singleton was born in Philadelphia, Pennsylvania.
 She began performing professionally as a child, and only completed sixth grade in her schooling.

 Career

 Singleton sang at a silent movie theater, and toured in vaudeville as part of an act called "The Kiddie Kabaret".
 She sang and danced with Milton Berle, whom she had known since childhood, and actor Gene Raymond, and appeared on Broadway in Jack Benny's The Great Temptations.
 She also toured nightclubs and in roadshows of plays and musicals.

-Singleton appeared as a nightclub singer in After the Thin Man, credited as Dorothy McNulty.
+Singleton appeared as a brunette nightclub singer in After the Thin Man, credited as Dorothy McNulty.
 She was cast opposite Arthur Lake (as Dagwood) in the feature film Blondie in 1938, based on the comic strip by Chic Young.
 They repeated their roles on a radio comedy beginning in 1939 and in guest appearances on other radio shows.
 As Dagwood and Blondie Bumstead, they proved so popular that a succession of 27 sequels was made from 1938 until 1950, with the radio show ending the same year.
 Singleton's husband Robert Sparks produced 12 of these sequels.
 Also in 1950, she had her own program, The Penny Singleton Show, on NBC radio.

 Singleton held top billing in Go West, Young Lady (1941), over her male co-star, Glenn Ford.
 Only two other female stars (Dorothy Page and Jane Frazee) were top-billed singing cowgirls at the time.

-She provided the voice of Jane Jetson in the 1962–63 animated series, The Jetsons.
+One of her last live-action roles was as Jessica Fletcher's Aunt Mildred on the Murder, She Wrote episode "The Perfect Foil" (1986).